GSA/digitalgov.gov/content/news/2017/03/2017-03-08-digitalgov-readers-and-subscribers-we-want-to-talk-to-you-again.md

 ---

-{{< legacy-img src="http://i.giphy.com/3o6Zt3PBAGPUvmvUJO.gif" alt="An animated gif of a girl with the word Hi written on her hand from National Archives' Giphy.com collection." >}}
+{{< legacy-img src="https://i.giphy.com/3o6Zt3PBAGPUvmvUJO.gif" alt="An animated gif of a girl with the word Hi written on her hand is from the National Archives Giphy.com collection." >}}

 We at DigitalGov want to hear more about you &#8211; your job, your role, the challenges you face — all of it — as you work to deliver more secure, effective, and reliable digital services for the public.